opendocsg/slw-judgments-backfill/2016_SGHC_271/report.md

  d. the evidence before the court showed that there would be no double recovery by the appellant.

-7       Noting that a recent decision of the High Court in _Sun Delong v Teo Poh Sun_ [2016] SGHC 129 (“ _Sun Delong_ ”) had been adverted to but distinguished by the District Judge, Mr Yuen sought to argue that the District Judge was not entitled to decline to follow this case which was binding on her.
+7       Noting that a recent decision of the High Court in _Sun Delong v Teo Poh Sun_ <span class="citation">[2016] SGHC 129</span> (“ _Sun Delong_ ”) had been adverted to but distinguished by the District Judge, Mr Yuen sought to argue that the District Judge was not entitled to decline to follow this case which was binding on her.
 Mr Yuen sought to rely on the court’s _ratio_ in _Sun Delong_ where Choo Han Teck J had held that the injured plaintiff-employee was entitled to claim his medical expenses as special damages even though his ex-employer had paid those expenses upfront.
 Choo J stipulated a condition that the plaintiff was to reimburse his ex-employer.

 8       Mr Yuen argued that there was nothing in the EFMA that precluded the injured foreign worker from claiming his medical expenses from the tortfeasor.
 Mr Yuen submitted that he had a “right to recover these monies from the negligent tortfeasor” and denying him that right would mean that he